People ask me, “What’s your memoir about—and why should I read it?”

 Chapter Twenty.
 Stoning in Turkana.

-Above: Although I was pelted with stones at night, in the morning when I met the kids, it was all smiles.
+Above: Although I had been pelted with stones the night before by both men and women, by morning everything changed—the fear faded, replaced by the laughter of children.
+When I met the kids, it was all smiles, all light.

-Above: Little kids get shoes at our second school, the Shoe4Africa Janeth Jepkosgei School.
+Above: Little kids are gifted shoes at our second school, the Shoe4Africa Janeth Jepkosgei School.

 Chapter Twenty One.
 Problems, Problems, and Solutions.

-Above: The generous Anthony Edwards really , really helped me.
-Here, offering his house for our Shoe4Africa pre-race dinner.
-Geoffrey Mutai came to meet our runners and we gave him the Ugali (Kenyan running fuel) that allowed him to set the course record the next day (still standing, a decade later).
+Above: The incredibly generous Anthony Edwards went above and beyond to support us.
+Here, like for many years, he offered his house for our Shoe4Africa pre-race dinners.
+Geoffrey Mutai came by to meet our runners, and we treated him to some traditional Ugali (Kenyan running fuel).
+That same fuel would help him set the New York City Marathon course record the next day, which stood for well over a decade.
+Must have been our cooking!

 Chapter Twenty Two.
 With A Little Help From A JCB Digger.